aidanbudd/trainingPhyloIntro/interpretingPhylogenies.md

 We'll use the [PhyML webserver](http://www.atgc-montpellier.fr/phyml/) to get an ML estimate of phylogeny topology and branch lengths.

 We use this [PHYLIP interleaved format alignment file](./sequences/phosphoproteinCDSsLabelsEd_alphanumericUnderscoreOnly.webprank.phylip) as input for PhyML.
 We got this from the previous FASTA format alignment file (that we got by aligning the sequences with webPRANK) using ClustalX.
+Here are links to some [information on different ways of changing the format of alignment/sequence files](./changingAlignmentFormats.html).

 We'll follow [this very basic description of using PhyML webserver](./usingPhyML.html) to quickly estimate a phylogeny using the substitution model selected by jModelTest.